philrz/super/docs/commands/super.md

 #### Output Format Selection

-When the format is not specified with `-f`, it defaults to Super JSON if the output is a terminal and to Super Binary otherwise.
+When the format is not specified with `-f`, it defaults to SUP if the output is a terminal and to BSUP otherwise.

 While this can cause an occasional surprise (e.g., forgetting `-f` or `-z` in a scripted test that works fine on the command line but fails in CI), we felt that the design of having a uniform default had worse consequences:
-* If the default format were Super JSON, it would be very easy to create pipelines and deploy to production systems that were accidentally using Super JSON instead of the much more efficient Super Binary format because the `-f bsup` had been mistakenly omitted from some command.
+* If the default format were SUP, it would be very easy to create pipelines and deploy to production systems that were accidentally using SUP instead of the much more efficient BSUP format because the `-f bsup` had been mistakenly omitted from some command.
 The beauty of SuperDB is that all of this "just works" but it would otherwise perform poorly.
-* If the default format were Super Binary, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f sup`.
+* If the default format were BSUP, then users would be endlessly annoyed by binary output to their terminal when forgetting to type `-f sup`.

 In practice, we have found that the output defaults